-Ants can be a big nuisance to Seattle area homeowners.
+Ants can be a big nuisance to Bellevue area homeowners.
 In fact, ants are the number one nuisance pest in America.
 Although odorous house ants are not particularly dangerous, they can transfer bacteria to food.
 Keep reading to learn more about odorous house ants, including how to help prevent an infestation.

 What Are Odorous House Ants?

 Odorous house ants are very common in the Pacific Northwest.
 These tiny black or brown pests commonly invade homes in search of food and will make nests in wall voids and beneath kitchen floorboards.

 Odorous house ants will often have multiple queens within a colony so they may separate from their main colony and start up a separate one, making them difficult to predict.
 These pests get their name from the rotten coconut-like odor they emit when crushed.
 When indoors, ants can contaminate food and become a huge nuisance.

 Odorous house ants are drawn to moisture and food.
 So it’s recommended to perform the following to help keep ants away.

 Block off Access Points

 Walk around your home, inside and out and identify areas where ants can easily gain access inside.
 Seal cracks and holes, using a silicone-based caulk, paying special attention to areas where pipes and utilities enter.
 Keep shrubbery and branches trimmed far enough from your home so ants cannot use them as bridges to giant entry.
 Consider installing door sweeps underneath exterior doors and store woodpiles at least 20 feet away from your home and on a raised structure.

 Another way to make your home less inviting to odorous house ants is by eliminating moisture.
 Check faucets and beneath sinks for leaks and repair them.
 Also, clear clogged gutters and downspouts so that water flows away from your foundation.
 For homeowners with humid attics, basements, or crawl spaces consider adding a dehumidifier to reduce moisture.